 A long, heated pool in the spa extends outdoors to a decked terrace with mountain views of Mont Blanc.
 There’s also a trio of hot tubs: two alfresco, one indoors.

 A timbered-and-tiled spa covers all your wellness needs, from energising to soothing.
 Its 24-hour fitness room is equipped with treadmills, static bikes, elliptical and rowing machines, as well as free weights, with personal training available five days a week.
 We couldn’t wait to sling aside the salopettes and dive into the spa’s indoor-outdoor pool, hammam, sauna and relaxation area of plumply pillowed woven sofas.
-Book a treatment ritual for face or body using KOS Paris products – an ethical, plant-based spa range – in one of the spa’s three treatment rooms (available 10am–7pm).
+Book a treatment ritual for face or body using KOS Paris products – an ethical, plant-based spa range – in one of the spa’s two treatment rooms (available 10am–7pm).
 Chalet guests can enjoy a more exclusive set-up: there’s a private spa area at Aster, and Silène and Carline are next door to a dedicated spa chalet – home to a treatment room, sauna and hot tub.